charitymarani/cs-concepts/algorithms/algos.md

 **Insertion Sort** iterates over the array and compares two items at a time.
 It swaps the items if one is larger than the other and continues to iterate left, comparing and swapping until the minimum is at the front of the array.

+**Bubble sort** is acomparison-based algorithm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.

+**Selection sort** sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+In every iteration, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.

 ## Hashing

 A hashing algorithm is a cryptographic hash function.
 It is a mathematical algorithm that maps data of arbitrary size to a hash of a fixed size.
 It’s designed to be a one way function impossible to invert.